smherwig/phoenix-fileserver/README.md

 make install
 ```

-We use `fio` to measure the performance of sequential reads to a 16 MiB file
-hosted on a nextfs server over 10 seconds; each read transfers 4096 bytes of
-data.  `fio` runs inside an exnclave, uses exitless system calls, and invokes
-read operations from a single thread.
+We apply a small patch to `fio` that removes a call to
+`nice(3)`.  `nice(3)` is a C library wrapper for the system call
+`setpriority`, which Graphene does not implement (that is, Graphene will return
+`ENOSYS`).
+If we do not apply this patch, `fio` will abort upon
+inspecting the return value of `nice`.

 Package fio to run in an enclave

 ```